Garden City Career Connection Academy

 • Proof of marriage

-ESL program is intended for those individuals who do not have adequate proficiency in the English language to function as a citizen, employee in the Garden City Community College service community, or the ability to communicate effectively with a child's teacher.
+ELA program is intended for those individuals who do not have adequate proficiency in the English language to function as a citizen, employee in the Garden City Community College service community, or the ability to communicate effectively with a child's teacher.

-Individuals who ARE eligible for ESL classes under the AEFLA grant must meet ALL of the following guidelines: be 16 years of age and over; does not have basic listening, reading, writing and/or mathematics skills as determined by scores on the TABE tests; has Visa status compliance (one of the following):
+Individuals who ARE eligible for ELA classes under the AEFLA grant must meet ALL of the following guidelines: be 16 years of age and over; does not have basic listening, reading, writing and/or mathematics skills as determined by scores on the TABE tests; has Visa status compliance (one of the following):

 • Citizens of the United States (and their dependents) who do not speak English as their first language